Wrong-Way Driving Accident Claims

 - Lost earning capacity

 If your loved one was killed in a wrong-way driving accident, a wrongful death lawsuit may be an option, allowing your family to recover compensation for:

 - Emotional trauma

 - Loss of support, love, counsel and guidance that would have been given by the decedent

 - Pain and suffering, if the decedent was conscious and experienced pain prior to death

 If you were injured in a wrong-way driving accident, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-Our reputable car accident lawyers will investigate your case and guide you through the legal process as we work to hold at-fault drivers responsible for the damages they have caused.
+A Baton Rouge personal injury attorney from our firm can investigate your case and guide you through the legal process as we work to hold at-fault drivers responsible for the damages they have caused.

 Request a free, no obligation consultation and learn what legal options may be available to you.
 We work on contingency, so you only pay if we help recover compensation in your case.